 The highly differentiated MOA is published in numerous industry journals, including Chem and Cell Reports.
 Click a publication below to read the full article.

 Structure, Thermodynamics, and Kinetics of Plinabulin Binding to Two Tubulin Isotypes

 GEF-H1 Signaling upon Microtubule Destabilization is Required for Dendritic Cell Activation and Specific Anti-tumor Responses

 - Chang et al., 2008 Mol Biol Cell; Kashyap et al., 2018 submitted.

 - Zhang et al., 2005 Mol Cell Biol

 - Suwa et al., 2000 Am J Physiol Heart Circ Physiol; Ghosh et al., 2018 ACR Annual Conference; Blayney et al., Society of Leukocyte Biology abstract submitted.

 - Asensi et al., 2004 Infection and Immunity.

-Plinabulin is being evaluated for the prevention of CIN and is currently in two global multi-center clinical trials aiming for a broad indication of prevention of all CIN in all cancer types.
+Plinabulin is being evaluated for the prevention of CIN and is currently in two global multi-center clinical trials aiming for a broad indication of prevention of all CIN in all non-myeloid cancer types.

 PROTECTIVE-1 (Study 105) is a phase 2/3 trial of plinabulin versus Neulasta after a standard regimen of docetaxel, an intermediate-risk chemotherapy, for advanced breast cancer, hormone-refractory prostate cancer and advanced NSCLC patients.